Environmental Public Health Tracking: Birth Defects Data

 Frequently asked questions

-A birth defect is a problem that happens while the baby is developing in the mother’s body.
+A birth defect is a problem that happens while the baby is developing before birth.
 Most birth defects happen during the first three months of pregnancy.

 A birth defect may affect how the body looks, works, or both.
 It can be found before birth, at birth, or any time after birth.
 Most defects are found within the first year of life.
 Some birth defects, such as cleft lip or clubfoot, are easy to see.
 Other birth defects, such as heart defects and hearing loss, are found using special tests, such as x-rays, CAT scans, or hearing tests.
 Birth defects can vary from mild to severe.